Napoli captain Insigne backs Ancelotti amid rift rumours

 "We must look forward and think positive.
 Everything is in our hands and we're determined to wrap up qualification in our two remaining games."

-Napoli is a point behind Liverpool in Group E and four ahead of third-placed Salzburg, which was on the back foot for much the match.
+Napoli are a point behind leaders Liverpool in Group E and four ahead of third-placed Salzburg, who were on the back foot for much of Tuesday's match.

 Despite his exceptional pedigree, Ancelotti has struggled to extract the best from Napoli since taking over in the wake of Maurizio Sarri's acrimonious exit.